iOS17/Ksign-iOS/README.md

-# Ksign iOS IPA Sideloader - iOS 26
+# Ksign iOS IPA Sideloader - iOS 18.6 - iOS 26 beta 4

-# KSign iOS: The Ultimate Free IPA Signer for iPhone & iPad - Complete Guide (2025)

-**Bottom Line Up Front:** KSign iOS is the best free IPA signing tool for iOS 14-18.5 that lets you install third-party apps on your iPhone or iPad without requiring a computer, jailbreak, or complicated setup.
+KSign iOS is the best free IPA signing tool for iOS 14-18.6 &iOS 26 beta 4, allowing you to install third-party apps, games, jailbreak apps, and tweaks on your iPhone or iPad without requiring a computer, jailbreak, or complicated setup.
 This comprehensive guide covers everything you need to know about KSign iOS in 2025.

+## KSign iOS: The Ultimate Free IPA Signer for iPhone & iPad - Complete Guide (2025)

 Are you tired of Apple's restrictions on installing third-party apps?
 Looking for a reliable way to sideload IPA files directly on your iPhone without needing a computer?
 After testing numerous IPA signing solutions over the past five years and helping thousands of iOS users break free from App Store limitations, I can confidently say that KSign iOS represents the gold standard for on-device app signing in 2025.